Meet Alex Caspero

 Summer, you’ve been so good to me!
 Before my family drove out for a long weekend, I spent the previous few days in the incredible town of Bar Harbor, Maine.
 Oh my goodness, can we stay here?
 How did I not know this place existed?
 I’m a full Northeast convert, ready to tackle the hidden gems of Maine, Vermont and Rhode Island sometime in the very near future.

-Since landing in St. Louis, I think I’ve eaten more wild blueberries in the past week then I had in the previous year combined.
-With my family here, I turned them into wild blueberry super fans, whipping up smoothies, salad dressings and these breakfast parfaits every chance I could.
+Since landing in St. Louis, I think I’ve eaten more wild blueberries in the past week than I had in the previous year combined.
+With my family here, I turned them into wild blueberry super fans, whipping up smoothies, salad dressings, and these breakfast parfaits every chance I could.

 Sure, I knew that Wild Blueberries were good for you, but I never realized how good.
 With 2x the antioxidants (and flavor, btw) of regular blueberries, wild ones are the cream of the crop, literally.

 Wild Blueberries are exactly that- wild!
-They naturally grow where other fruits cannot, through harsh winters, terrible soil conditions and drought.
+They naturally grow where other fruits cannot, through harsh winters, terrible soil conditions, and drought.
 Besides crowning wild blueberries as survivor all-stars, these conditions naturally reduce crop insects and pests.
-That means that even non-organic wild blueberries are sprayed with ~80% less pesticides than conventional blueberries.
+That means that even non-organic wild blueberries are sprayed with ~80% fewer pesticides than conventional blueberries.
 Nice, right?

 What’s left is a hearty, nutrient-rich berry that’s packed with so many health benefits (Alzheimer’s, improved insulin sensitivity, cardiovascular disease, just to name a few) that we all need to be eating more wild blueberries.
 If it can thrive in those crazy conditions, you can imagine how healthy it is for our bodies.